Posts Tagged ‘Psycho’

 Chapter Seven: Psycho II

-George was very impressed by Lloyd, the set designer he hired to work on his new movie.
+George was very impressed with Lloyd, the set designer he hired to work on his new movie.
 Norman Bates’s house looked exactly as it did from the first Psycho, from the creaky wooden steps to the outdated antique furniture.
 Even the cobwebs and dust were present, granting the home that vintage and long lived in feeling.
 The ringtone from his phone brought George back to modernity.
-Flipping the cell open he gave his usual snarky greeting “House of pain, you kill em, we grill em.”
+Flipping the phone open he gave his usual snarky greeting.
+“House of pain, you kill em, we grill em.”

 “Are you sitting down?”
 His producer asked frantically.